On this page:

 If you’re wondering how much a gravel driveway costs, you’ll be happy to know that it is the most affordable material used to create a driveway.
 Most pay around $2,000 for labor and materials for a 100-foot-long driveway that is 10 feet wide.

 Gravel ranges in price depending on the type of gravel selected and the geographic location.
 Most often gravel ranges from $30 to $50 per cubic yard, depending on the type used.

 Keep in mind that many gravel driveways will use different materials for the base and top layers, which can give you varying costs for material.
 Distance to the supplier is an important consideration, as transportation and delivery costs will vary by distance.

 The size of the driveway and the depth of the gravel will determine how much material is needed for the job.
 Use our gravel driveway calculator to calculate the amount of material needed for the project.

-Labor costs for gravel driveways average around $2 per square foot, but this will vary based on the depth of the driveway, amount of preparation needed, and the complexity of the project.
+Labor costs will vary based on the depth of the driveway, amount of preparation needed, and the complexity of the project.
 Labor typically runs $40 to $55 per hour for a driveway installation but varies by geographic region.

 Installing a gravel driveway is no small task.
 The job requires heavy equipment and a machine to move substantial amounts of gravel from one end of the driveway to the other, and a tool that would efficiently grade and level it.